 My heart is not proud, O LORD, my eyes are not haughty; I do not concern myself with great matters or things too wonderful for me.
 But I have stilled and quieted my soul; like a weaned child with its mother, like a weaned child is my soul within me.
 O Israel, put your hope in the LORD both now and forevermore.

-(note: the NIV hasd it, “I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.
+(note: the NIV has it, “I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.

-God is my Father and He has a Mother’s heart as well.
+God may be my Father but He has a Mother’s heart.